Local Admin Accounts Management:

 Granular application control, robust policy-driven approach

 You can elevate administrator privileges to trusted applications for standard users through a fully policy-driven approach.
-Basically, you will whitelist applications, create policies and associate them with users and devices for seamless elevation on-demand.
+Basically, you will allowlist applications, create privilege elevation policies and associate them with users and devices for seamless elevation on-demand.
 You will have granular control on which applications are to be elevated on specific endpoints, and by specific users or groups.

 • You can enforce policies without impacting end-user productivity.